brandur/sorg/content/articles/cloud-databases.md

 Like with CockroachDB and Spanner, the distribution of Cosmos makes it less suitable for work requiring very low latency operations.
-Their documentation suggests a media read and write latency of ~5 ms.
+Their documentation suggests a median read and write latency of ~5 ms.

 The sales pitch for Cosmos comes on pretty strong.
 Here's